-Moreover, some aspects of early maladaptive schemas have significant negative correlation with efforts to improve the aspect schemas Early maladaptive affect relations. communications between couples in adulthood (Mahmoudi, Mahmoudi & Nooripour, 2015).
+Moreover, some aspects of early maladaptive schemas have significant negative correlation with efforts to improve the aspect of relations.
+Early maladaptive schemas affect safe communications between couples in adulthood (Mahmoudi, Mahmoudi & Nooripour, 2015).
 There are significant and negative relationships between maladaptive schemas and the scales of marital satisfaction, including marital satisfaction, communication, and conflict resolution (Falah Chay, Zarei & Normandy Pour, 2014).